Accounts Receivable Financing: A Smart Strategy to Strengthen Your Cash Flow

 Factoring

-Factoring involves selling accounts receivable to a third party (factor) at a discount.
-The factor assumes the responsibility of collecting payments from customers.
-This method provides immediate cash but may affect customer relationships due to the involvement of an external party.
+Receivable financing factoring involves selling accounts receivable to a third party (factor) at a discount.
+The factor assumes responsibility for collecting payments from customers.
+This method provides immediate cash but may impact customer relationships.

 Invoice Discounting